Spectrum-Aware Debiasing: A Modern Inference Framework with Applications to Principal Components Regression: Introduction

+This results in an inflation bias since $ \frac{d_1^2}{d_1^2+\lambda_2}>\frac{1}{p} \sum_{i=1}^p \frac{ d_i^2}{d_i^2+\lambda_2}. $ Similar problems arise if $\st$ aligns with other eigenvectors, and the resulting bias could lead to inflation or shrinkage depending on the set of aligned eigenvectors.
+We refer to this as the \textit{alignment issue}.
 Another common issue arises when the top few eigenvalues of the sample covariance matrix $\X^{\top}\X$ are significantly separated from the bulk of the spectrum.
 In this case, after centering the spectrum of $\Vbf$, the variance of the ``$\mathsf{unbiased \;component}$" in \eqref{huererere} will be large, making the debiasing procedure unstable.
 We refer to these eigenvalues as \textit{outlier eigenvalues}.

 In practice, these issues often arise simultaneously due to a small number of dominant principal components (PCs) that align with the signal.
 These PCs tend to distort desirable statistical properties that underlie Spectrum-Aware Debiasing.
 To address this, we propose a PCR-Spectrum-Aware Debiasing framework that integrates ideas from Principal Components Regression (PCR) with Spectrum-Aware Debiasing.
 In this enhanced method, we employ PCR to handle the outlier eigenvalues and the aligned eigenvectors, and then use Spectrum-Aware Debiasing on a transformed version of the original data to correct for shrinkage bias incurred from discarding low-variance PCs.
 We observe that this hybrid PCR-Spectrum-Aware approach works exceptionally well in challenging settings where alignment and outlier eigenvalue issues may both occur.
 In Figure \ref{figPCRA}, we demonstrate the efficacy of our PCR-Spectrum-Aware approach in situations with extremely strong correlations, heterogeneities, and heavy tails in the design matrix.